ricomariani/CG-SQL-author/docs/user_guide/01_introduction.md

 The declaration of this function can be found in `hello.h`.

->NOTE: `hello.h` tries to include `cqlrt.h`.
-To
+> **NOTE:** `hello.h` attempts to include `cqlrt.h`.
+To avoid configuring
->avoid configuring include paths for the compiler, you might keep `cqlrt.h` in the same directory as the examples and
+> include paths for the compiler, you might keep `cqlrt.h` in the same directory
->avoid that complication.
-Otherwise you must make arrangements for the compiler to be able to find `cqlrt.h` either by
+> as the examples and avoid that complication.
+Otherwise, you must make
+> arrangements for the compiler to locate `cqlrt.h`, either by adding it to an
->adding it to an `INCLUDE` path or by adding some `-I` options to help the compiler find the source.
+> `INCLUDE` path or by incorporating some `-I` options to aid the compiler in
+> finding the source.

 That `hello` function is not quite adequate to get a running program, which brings us to the next step in getting things running.
-Typically you have some kind of client program that will execute the procedures you create in CQL.
+Typically, you have some kind of client program that will execute the procedures you create in CQL.
 Let's create a simple one in a file we'll creatively name `main.c`.

 A very simple CQL main might look like this: